Abu al-Hasan al-Balnubi: Biography

 The dates of his birth and death are unknown.
-He was known as Al-Balnubi because he came from Villanova (Ballanûbah in Arabic) in western Sicily.
+He was known as al-Balnubi because he came from Villanova (Ballanûbah in Arabic) in western Sicily.
 He migrated to Fatimid Egypt after the Norman conquest of Sicily.

-In Alexandria, he taught grammar and language to Abu Muhammad Abdullah bin Yahya bin Hammoud Al-Khuraimi, Ali bin Al-Hassan bin Youssef Al-Damrawi, and Omar bin Issa Al-Soussi.
+In Alexandria, he taught grammar and language to Abu Muhammad Abdullah bin Yahya bin Hammoud al-Khuraimi, Ali bin al-Hassan bin Youssef al-Damrawi, and Omar bin Issa al-Soussi.
 Among those who narrated his poetry were Abu al-Hasan al-Jayzi, and Abu al-Raja’ Bashir ibn al-Mubasher ibn Fatak al-Masri.

 He wrote poetry in praise of Abu Muhammad al-Yazuri, who was vizier to the Caliph Al-Mustansir Billah from Muharram 442/June 1050 to Muharram 450/March 1058.

+Al-Balnoubi used to move between Alexandria and Cairo, and he earned his living by praising emirs and elders, and by doing some teaching.

+The year of his death, like his birth, is unclear, and he may have been alive until the last third of the fifth century AH.